karkranikhil/60_DAYS_OF_LEARNING/README.md

 <p>Token is generally sent as an additional Authorization header in form of Bearer(JWT).</p>

 ###### Basic flow is
-1- User login with their credentails
+<p>1- User login with their credentails</p>
-2- Server verifies the credentials if correct then returns a signed token 3- This token is stored in client-side, most commonly in local storage - but can be stored in session storage or a cookie as well
+<p>2- Server verifies the credentials if correct then returns a signed token</p>
+<p>3- This token is stored in client-side, most commonly in local storage - but can be stored in session storage
+or a cookie as well</p>
-4- Subsequent requests to the server include this token as an additional Authorization header.
+<p>4- Subsequent requests to the server include this token as an additional Authorization header. </p>
-5- The server decodes the JWT and if the token is valid processes the request 6- Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.
+<p>5- The server decodes the JWT and if the token is valid processes the request</p>
+<p>6- Once a user logs out, the token is destroyed client-side, no interaction with the server is necessary.</p>

 ##### Stateless Advantages
-1) Reduce memory usage - unlike session get saved in DB
+<p>1) Reduce memory usage - unlike session get saved in DB</p>
-2) Easier to support multiple server - unline in session based sync the session in multiple server is really tough
+<p>2) Easier to support multiple server - unline in session based sync the session in multiple server is really tough</p>
-3) Reduce session expiration problems.
+<p>3) Reduce session expiration problems.</p>

 ###JSON web token (JWT)
 <p>JWT is just a json object that has three main components.</p>